 Sucúa Haven

-Sucúa Haven is a collaborative project that inhabits the border between anthropology and art, between Ecuador and the United States, and between fiction and non-fiction.
+Sucúa Haven is research-creation collaborative project that inhabits the intersections between anthropology and art, Ecuador and the United States, and fiction and non-fiction.
 The project was initiated through the Mellon Artist and Practitioner Fellowship at Yale’s Race, Indigeneity, and Transnational Migration (RITM) Research Center.

-Inspired by Jean Rouch’s ethnofictions and Augusto Boal’s theater, Sucúa Haven presents a series of short stories, staged and documentary photographs, videos, and audio pieces based on the experiences, memories, dreams, and imagined alternative lives of a community primarily composed of Ecuadorians in Greater New Haven.
-Together, these elements form a portrait of this transnational territory.
+Inspired by Jean Rouch’s ethnofictions and Augusto Boal’s theatre practices, Sucúa Haven presents a series of short stories, staged and documentary photographs, videos, and audio pieces based on the experiences, memories, dreams, and imagined alternative lives of a community primarily composed of Ecuadorians in Greater New Haven.
+Together, these elements form a portrait of a transnational territory.

-It is has circulated in printed formats, in academic and non academic journals, in a installation video format in museums and galleries as well as a narrative performance in community and cultural spaces.
+The project has circulated in printed formats, in both academic and non-academic journals, as well as in installation and video formats in museums and galleries, and as a narrative performance in community and cultural spaces.

 Article published at Post(s) Journal: Sucúa Haven: Inhabiting the border between practices, territories and identities.